 China Dress Code

-You will face issues that probably did not even cross your mind when you start planning to go for a job in China.
-Do not misjudge the impact they can have on the result of your adventure!
+You will face issues that probably did not even cross your mind when you start planning for a work in China.
+Do not misjudge the impact the employment in China can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 China Dress Code for Job Interviews